-A minor in Finance develops students' ability to make strategic financial decisions and will enhance the skillset of students majoring in business analytics, engineering, and entrepreneurship.
+A minor in Finance develops the ability to make strategic financial decisions and will enhance the skillset of students majoring in business analytics, economics, engineering, and entrepreneurship.

 This minor is open to all graduate students in any college in the university.
-Students pursuing an MS in Quantitative Finance cannot pursue a minor in Finance.
+Students pursuing an MS in Finance cannot also pursue a minor in Finance.